• Skip to primary navigation

 • Sourdough Banana Bread

-As always, I love seeing your creations and hearing from you!
-If you try storing your banana bread using these tips or come up with a wonderful way to use up excess banana bread, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try these tips for Storing Banana Bread, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Emily is the recipe developer, writer, and food photographer behind Emily Laurae.
 After finishing Pastry School and working as a chef in the restaurant industry, she created this blog to share those skills with home bakers and creators all over the world!